DataONEorg/dataone-integration/README.txt

 All of the WebTester tests are organized in the project under:

-  src/test/java/org/dataone/integration/it/MNodeTier*
+  v1: src/test/java/org/dataone/integration/it/MNodeTier*
+  v2: src/test/java/org/dataone/integration/it/apiTests/MN*

 Additionally, Tier2 and above tests make use of a set of client certificates when making api calls.
 These need to be downloaded separately and installed on the machine from where the tests are being run.
-Please contact support@dataone.org to request the certificates.
+Please contact support@dataone.org to request these certificates.

-the property and default that controls where the libclient will look for these is:
+the property (and default value) that controls where the libclient will look for these is:

   d1.test.cert.location=/etc/dataone/client/testClientCerts/